U=U and Treatment as Prevention (TasP)

 - The PARTNER study and the Opposites Attract study both reported zero transmissions from the positive partner with an undetectable viral load.
 In PARTNER, this was after 58,000 times that couples had vaginal or anal sex without condoms.

 - In PARTNER 1 there were no linked infections after 58,000 times that couples had vaginal or anal sex without condoms.
 PARTNER 2 had no transmissions after gay couple had sex more than 77,000 times.

 This means condoms are only important if you want to protect against pregnancy and some STIs.

-It should reduce any anxiety for couples where one partner is positive and the other is negative, even if they still chose to use condoms.
+This evidence should reduce the worry and anxiety for couples where one partner is positive and the other is negative, even if they still chose to use condoms.